dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

 relevant messages from responders, using ``HttpTriplestoreTransactionManager``:

-* ``BeginUpdateTransaction``: Does nothing, because the current implementation does not need this operation.
-It is there to maintain typical transaction manager semantics in case another implementation is used in the future, such as a native Scala or Java transaction API.
+* ``BeginUpdateTransaction``: Returns a new, random transaction ID.
+(If a native Scala or Java transaction API were used, the transaction ID might be provided by that API.)
 * ``SparqlUpdateRequest``: Calls
   ``HttpTriplestoreTransactionManager.addUpdateToTransaction``, which adds the update to the sequence of updates for the transaction ID, creating the